 Future routes are planned into East Africa, where there is also a carrier with the same Arabic spelling طيران السلام ; presumably this will be resolved if Oman’s Salam Air does launch flights to Zanzibar.

 Buying a souvenir of Oman can be problematic, with a key question ‘is it authentic’?
-However one area has been dealt with today.
-Oman’s Ministry of Commerce and Industry have today issued details to support a Ministerial Decision issued last year.
+John Kerry was seen shopping for gifts in Mutrah Souq with lots of advice givers, emphasising the problem of choosing carefully.
+However one area has been dealt with today the Omani dishdasha – Oman’s Ministry of Commerce and Industry have today issued details to support a Ministerial Decision issued last year.

-Any organisation which had supplied work for the Sultan Qaboos Grand Mosque would wish sign the work.
+Any organisation which had supplied work such as the Carpet of Sultan Qaboos Grand Mosque would wish to sign the work.
 The company which created the mosque’s principal carpet managed to do just that and wove into the carpet their details.

 The Oman government has published the Budget for 2017.
 Not unexpectedly, given the country’s reliance on oil, it shows a substantial deficit which is anticipated to be 28% of Government Revenue.
 The deficit during the remaining years of the government’s 5-year plan to 2020 is again projected to remain between 25-30% each year.
 The government is anticipating a rise in its expenditure from a projected Omani Rials (OMR) 11,165Billion in 2017 to (OMR) 14,100 in 2020.